sulfierry/MolecularModeling/ChEMBL/README.md

-# ChEMBL Database SQL Search and Post-Processing Scripts
+# ChEMBL database SQL search and post-processing scripts

 This documentation describes two scripts utilized for querying the ChEMBL database using SQL and post-processing the obtained data.